 If you feel mid-race or mid-run blisters coming on, chances are that the affected area will get worse before it gets better.
 That’s why it’s best to try and prevent the onset of blisters before a race or before a training run.

 Stanford University researchers found that cheap surgical tape, available online and at many local pharmacies, is an effective tool in preventing blisters among runners.
-The study was published on April 11 in the Clinical Journal of Sports Medicine.
+The study, published April 11, 2016, appears in the Clinical Journal of Sports Medicine.

 article continues after advertisement

 Lead author Grant Lipman noted that the running community has long been without an effective, low-cost solution for blisters.
-Paper tape can be purchased for as low as $2 per roll, especially if purchased online through Amazon.ca.
+Paper tape can be purchased for as low as $2 per roll.

 Of the 128 selected athletes, 98 runners said they did not experience blisters under the tape.
 Meanwhile, 81 of the 128 runners said they got blisters in untaped areas.